scionproto/scion/doc/protocols/authenticator-option.rst

     * ``0``: sender-side key derivation
     * ``1``: receiver-side key derivation
-E
-  Epoch.
-Specifies the key epoch.
-The time specified by the Timestamp field is used to look up the relevant candidate epochs.
-At all times, at most two key epochs can be active; this field distinguishes between these two candidates.

-    * ``0``: the active epoch with later start time
-    * ``1``: the active epoch with earlier start time Protocol Identifier
+Protocol Identifier
   16-bit protocol identifier.
 Note that 0 is a reserved protocol number and cannot occur here.